Last updated 5 December 2022

 A person might wish to make a complaint if:

-- the service was different to what they expected
+- the service was inadequate or different to what they expected

 - the professional engaged in misconduct or acted in an unprofessional manner